-As prominent social media researcher Sherry Turkle observes in her book Alone Together,“Always on and (now) always with us, we tend the Net, and the Net teaches us to need it.”
-But the truth is that many of us are addicted to the Net.
-And this addiction affects our choices in real time, without our even noticing it – a point of view with which Zach Brittle, our recent guest blogger, would most likely agree.
+As prominent social media researcher Sherry Turkle observes in her book “Alone Together,” “Always on and (now) always with us, we tend the Net, and the Net teaches us to need it.”
+At the same time, many are addicted to the “Net.”
+This addiction affects choices in real time.

 Turkle explains that, although “we may begin by thinking that e-mails, texts, and Facebook messaging are thin gruel but useful if the alternative is sparse communication with the people we care about, we become accustomed to their simple pleasures – we can have connection when and where we want it, and we can easily make it go away.”

 But what if someone is truly busy?
 Can’t that be understood?
 Isn’t it totally reasonable to not be able to accept invitations when others try to plan a meeting “in real life?”
 Of course it’s reasonable.
 People are busy.
-But the difference between maintaining a healthy relationship through stressful, busy times and allowing distance to develop is to remember your commitment to the relationship – and to treat your friend or partner with care.
+But the difference between maintaining a healthy relationship through stressful, busy times and allowing distance to develop is to remember your commitment to the relationship and to treat your friend or partner with care.
 If you genuinely can’t make time to meet, try to reschedule.
 Agree upon a time in the near future that works for both of you.
-This is the difference between turning away and turning towards – communicating that the other person is important to you, that you do want to give them your time and attention as soon as you are able, and that you are dedicated and appreciative of them and of your relationship.
+This is the difference between turning away and turning towards.
+You communicate that the other person is important to you, that you do want to give them your time and attention as soon as you are able, and that you are dedicated and appreciative of them and of your relationship.